Last Updated on

 Omega-3s to support her skin, thyroid and joint health

 Low fat - not be suitable for more active Pitbulls

 No fresh fruit and veg ingredients

 No added ingredients for bone and joint health

-The overall winner of my review is Taste of the Wild for its affordable, high-quality recipe and obvious popularity among dog owners.
+The overall winner of our best dog foods for pitbulls is Taste of the Wild for its affordable, high-quality recipe and obvious popularity among dog owners.
 However, it doesn’t cut it if you’re looking for a food to support your dog’s joints.

 I highly recommend Orijen for active Pitbulls with joint problems.
 If you can’t afford it, Merrick is a great alternative.
 Lastly, Wellness Simple Limited Ingredient is great for Pitbulls with allergies, as well as Pitbulls who need to lose a few pounds.